-For certain types of applications, offloading a particular set of time-critical tasks to an autonomous core hosted by the Linux kernel may deliver the best possible performance when compared to forcing the entire Linux kernel to meet the most stringent scheduling latency requirements that only those tasks may have.
-EVL is a practical work on finding the best possible integration of such a dedicated software core into the mainline Linux kernel.
+For certain types of applications, offloading a particular set of time-critical tasks to an autonomous software core hosted by the Linux kernel may deliver the best performance at the lowest engineering and runtime costs in comparison to forcing the entire kernel to meet the most demanding response time requirements which only those tasks have.

-the Dovetail interface, which introduces a high-priority execution stage for the main kernel, enabling an independent software core to run on it.
+the Dovetail interface, which introduces a high-priority execution stage into the main kernel logic, where a functionally-independent software core runs.

-an in-depth documentation which covers both Dovetail and the EVL core, with many cross-references between them, so that people can implement their software core of choice almost by example.
+an in-depth documentation which covers both Dovetail and the EVL core, with many cross-references between them, so that engineers can implement their software core of choice almost by example.

-low runtime cost, with excellent real-time performances including on low-end and mid-range hardware, leaving plenty of cycles for running GPOS work concurrently.
+Low runtime cost.
+The EVL core has excellent real-time performances including on low-end, single-core hardware, leaving plenty of CPU cycles for running GPOS work concurrently.